defiant00/dnd/README.md

   * lived with a friend
     * got caught stealing and the parents took the blame and were taken away
     * was teaching the friend how to be a rogue as well
+  * town is named Moonrest, neighboring town that they would steal from is Archdale
 * Sylvester the tabaxi bard
   * flute = ocarina
   * upon gaining one of their special skills will have some sort of physical change